How women of color with Christian and progressive values are keeping the faith — outside churches

 “Simply allowing them to tell their story, giving them space to share their pain — is really healing for them and it restores a sense of identity,” Hoffman said.
 Churches, religious leaders and officials don't get to “have the last word” on how women choose to express their Christianity.

 She has since recruited seven other women of color to serve as directors.
-In total, they have helped roughly 70 women, including queer women, over the past three years.
+In total, they have helped more than 200 women, including queer women, over the past three years.
 The demand hasn't waned.
 Recently, Hoffman had to close a 60-person waitlist.

 That number doesn't surprise Jessica Chen, of Los Angeles, who virtually meets with Hoffman monthly.